 The Company has adopted a target to be net zero carbon by 2030, as a contribution to Dunedin City Council's goal of achieving net carbon neutrality city-wide by 2030.
-Over the 2023 financial year we will be building on our existing work to develop a roadmap to 2030.
-We will engage with our shareholders DCHL and Dunedin City Council regarding non-controllable emissions and the potential cost of offsetting residual emissions.
-We will also work with Council to identify alternative or complementary opportunities to contribute to the Dunedin City Council's city-wide net zero carbon goal.
+Over the 2024 financial year we will engage with our shareholders DCHL and Dunedin City Council regarding non-controllable emissions and the potential cost of offsetting residual emissions.
+We will also work with Council to identify alternative or complementary opportunities to contribute to the Dunedin City Council's city-wide net zero carbon goal, as set out in the DCHL Group Carbon Road Map.